All Episodes

 to talk, They just want people to listen.
 They just

-want to be seen, And yes I do.
+want to be seen.
+And yes I do.
 It does

-give me, if anything, it gives me an appreciation for
+give me, if anything, it gives me an appreciation for life.

-the lines.
-It's in the moments that you don't expect.
+It's in the moments that.

-It's like when we talk about the good times.
-The
+It's like when we talk about the good times, the

 good times are right now.
 We're sitting here, we're healthy,